Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

         Include stdio.h in main.c to activate printf

 Step 2:
-        In main.c I redefine _write() to send message to usart
+        In main.c I redefine _write() to send a message to usart

  int _write(intfile, char*ptr, intlen)